Holographic discommensurations: Precision control

 Each time the iteration procedure is run until $\max|df|$ hits the \texttt{MachinePrecision} bound $\sim 10^{-11}$, while the values of the functions are of order one.
 Due to the numerical rounding errors the precision of the solution can not be improved after this bound is reached.
-By studying the value of $dw /w$ at this point one can estimate the precision of the physical observables, obtained on a given grid.
+By studying the value of $d\Omega /\Omega$ at this point one can estimate the highest precision of the physical observables, which can be obtained on a given grid.
 On Fig.\,\ref{fig:round_err} the relative precision of the thermodynamic potential is shown for various grid sizes in pseudospectral approach.
-One can see that for dense grids $N_y > 80$, the precision is decreasing.
+One can see that for dense grids $N_y > 80$, the relative error is increasing.
 No similar effect is seen for the dense $N_x$ grid.
-This important observation tells us that with given \texttt{MachinePrecision} there is no reason to use the grids with $N_y > 80$ and also that the numerical precision of the thermodynamical potential, which we calculate is not be higher then $10^{-8}$.
+This important observation tells us that with given \texttt{MachinePrecision} there is no reason to use the grids with $N_y > 80$ and also that the numerical precision of the thermodynamical potential, which we calculate is not better then $10^{-8}$.

 In principle, the accuracy of the numerical results must increase with increasing grid size, giving the exact match in continuum limit.
-In order to estimate the exact result $w_\infty$ we evaluate the thermodynamic potential for a set of increasing grid sizes and then extrapolate to infinity.
-The accuracy for a given grid is then given by $|w - w_\infty|/w_\infty$.
+In order to estimate the exact result $\Omega_\infty$ we evaluate the thermodynamic potential for a set of increasing grid sizes and then extrapolate to infinity.
+The accuracy for a given grid is then defined by $|\Omega - \Omega_\infty|/\Omega_\infty$.
 As one can see from Fig.\,\ref{fig:accuracy}, the optimal accuracy reached at $N_y = 80$ is of order $10^{-7}$.
-As to the spacial grid resolution, one can see that already for $N_x=33$ the result is close enough to $w_\infty$, i.e. already at $N_x = 33$ the accuracy is controlled by the holographic axis resolution $N_z$.
+As to the spatial grid resolution, one can see that already for $N_x=33$ the result is close enough to $\Omega_\infty$, i.e. already at $N_x = 33$ the accuracy is controlled by the holographic axis resolution $N_z$.